mr-hrvth/LearningGitExamples/Example_1/1_StartState.md

 Now, it may seem that there are no lessons here, but there are.
 In fact, there are three:

-1. Everyone who shits on you is not necessarily
+1. Everyone who shits on you is not necessarily enemy.
-2.
+2. Everyone who gets you out of shit is not necessarily your friend.
 3.